-Juvenile idiopathic arthritis (JIA) is inflammation of one or more of your joints, occuring before your 16th birthday.
-It is slightly more common in girls than boys, and tends to occur in pre-school age children, or teenagers.
+Juvenile idiopathic arthritis (JIA) is inflammation of one or more of your joints, occurring before your 16th birthday.
+It is slightly more common in girls than boys and tends to occur in pre-school age children or teenagers.

 There are different types of JIA with different symptoms and joints affected.
 Knowing which type you have can be helpful in predicting the disease course, and whether the condition may persist into adulthood.
-More information can be found at Arthritis Research UK, see below for links.
+More information can be found at the Versus Arthritis link below.

 How is juvenile idiopathic arthritis treated?